Please include the minimum amount of text in the question to describe the problem

 Why this is worth a downvote

-The noise generated from all the text surrounding the error prevents future users from relating your question and the answer to their own issue.
-It also makes it much harder for anyone to determine what the problem is.
-That makes your question less likely to get an answer, and wastes the time of anyone who tries to help you.
-The question is effectively only useful to the asker, is less likely to get answered, and offers little or no value whatsoever to the community as a whole.
+The noise generated from all the text surrounding the error prevents future users from relating the question and the answer to their own issue.
+It also makes it much harder for anyone to determine what the problem is, making it much less likely to get a quick, correct answer.
+The question is effectively only useful to the asker, is less likely to get answered, and offers little or no value to the developer community as a whole.

 What to do next

-In the body of your question, start by paring it down.
-Explain how you encountered the problem you’re trying to solve, and any difficulties that have prevented you from solving it yourself.
-The first paragraph in your question is the second thing most readers will see, so make it as engaging and informative as possible.
+Start by paring down the body of the question.
+Explain how the problem arose and describe any difficulties found when trying to solve it.
+The first paragraph in a question is the second thing most readers will see, so make it as engaging and informative as possible.

 Leave a comment!